Jaycee Lydian

 Impact of an AI Monopoly

-A central luminous node with rays of light traveling through interconnected fibers, illuminating other nodes and sparking bursts of color.
+A central luminous node emits rays of light through interconnected fibers, with smaller nodes sparking bursts of vibrant color.

 AI’s Perspective